Lithill/Plant-Planner/README.md

       ![Flash message](plantplanner/static/images/readme/plant_added.webp)

 ### Plant profile

 This page has the following features:

-* A div that contains all of the information of the plant that the user previously selected.
+* A div that contains all the information of the plant that the user previously selected.
 This includes the watering text appearing red if the user needs to water their plant.

    ![Plant profile](plantplanner/static/images/readme/plant_profile.webp)